enric1994/4InARow/README.md

 #How to use it?

-1. Add to path the files
+- Add to path the files

-2. Import a and b that contains a database with more than 100000 scenarios
+- Import a.mat and b.mat that contains a database with more than 100000 scenarios (12h of training).

-3. (Optional) To train the system:
+- To train the system:

 >> [db1,db2]=PlayAndLearn(number of games, playsDatabase,prizesDatabase)